- Explore the business opportunties, dynamics, and challenges in Chile and Latin America

 - Join students from around the world in three intensive academic courses taught in English

 - Study at the leading Business School in Latin America

 - Enjoy social and cultural programs in the lively city of Santiago, Chile!

 Course of Study

-Additionally, to develop this program UNL has partnered with the Universidad de Chile’s Faculty of Economics and Business (or ‘FEN’, after the acronym in Spanish).
-FEN is one of the highest-ranked business schools in Latin America, and both faculty and students are amongst the best in the continent.
-Activities at FEN will include not only a 30-hour Spanish course, but also various seminars and lectures from local faculty and industry leaders, as well as opportunities to pair up with a Chilean student ‘buddy’ for extracurricular activities including meals, city tours and sport events, amongst others.
+To develop this program UNL has partnered with the Universidad de Chile’s Faculty of Economics and Business (or ‘FEN’, after the acronym in Spanish).
+FEN is one of the highest-ranked business schools in Latin America, and both faculty and students are among the best in the continent.
+FEN Summer School consists of three intensive courses on business and entrepreneurship in Latin America, as well as an optional Spanish class.

 Who Can Participate